100 Thomas More Private, Room 407

 Work E-mail: Yan.Campagnolo@uOttawa.ca

 Professor Campagnolo is a member of the Ontario Bar.
 He holds degrees in both civil law and common law from the University of Ottawa (summa cum laude), where he was awarded the Gold Medal for the highest standing in law.
 As a recipient of the Right Honourable Paul Martin Scholarship, he then obtained a Master’s degree in public international law from the University of Cambridge.
-He is currently pursuing doctoral studies in constitutional law at the University of Toronto with the support of the Social Sciences and Humanities Research Council (SSHRC).
-His research focuses on the political, legal and theoretical dimensions of Cabinet secrecy in Canada.
+He also completed doctoral studies in constitutional law at the University of Toronto with the support of the Social Sciences and Humanities Research Council (SSHRC).
+His doctoral research focused on the political, legal and theoretical dimensions of Cabinet secrecy in Canada.